AchmadHafid/desertplaceholder/README.md

 Compatibility
 -------------

-This library is compatible from API 14 (Android 4.0).
+This library is compatible from API 21 (Android 5.0 Lollipop) & AndroidX.

 Download